Imágenes de páginas

 And by Agents throughout the Kingdom and Colonies.

-ETALLIC PEN MAKER TO THE QUEEN.
-JOSEPH GILLOTT respectfully directs the attention of the Commercial Public, and of all who use Steel Pens, to the incomparable excellence of his productions, which, for QUALITY OF MATERIAL, EASY ACTION, and GREAT DURABILITY, will ensure universal preference.
+[ETALLIC PEN MAKER TO THE QUEEN.
+Commercial Public, and of all who use Steel Pens, to the incomparable excellence of his productions, which, for QUALITY OF MATERIAL, EASY ACTION, and GREAT DURABILITY, will ensure universal preference.
+Retail, of every Dealer in the World; Wholesale, at the Works, Graham Street, Birmingham; 91, John Street, New York; and at 37.
+Gracechurch Street, London.

-UENOS AYRES GOVERNMENT CERTIFI
+BUENOS AYRES GOVERNMENT CERTIFI

 Messrs.
 Jas.
-C. Thompson & Co., certify that the Iron Safes of Mrasns, CHUBB & SON, London, of which these gentlemen are agents, were exposed for several hours to the fire that took place in the offices of the National Government on the evening of the 26th inst.: that in our presence they were easily opened with their respective keys; that the moneys and important documents they contained were found in per fect order, and that these safes are now in use in the National Treasury Office.
-(Signed) J. M. Drago (Treasurer of National Government: Jose Tomas Rojo: Juan M. Älvarez.
-A true copy, A. M. Bell, Burnce Ayres, July 31, 1867.-A large assortment of these safes may be inspected at Chubb & Sons, Makers to the Queen and the Bank of England, 5, St. Paul's Churchyard, London.
+C. Thompson & Co.. certify that the Iron Safes of Messas CHUBB & SON, London, of which these gentlemen are agents, were exposed for several hours to the fire that took place in the offices of the National Government on the evening of the 26th inst.: that in our presence they were easily opened with their respective keys; that the moneys and important documents they contained were found in perfect order, and that these safes are now in use in the National Treasury Office.
+(Signed) J. M. Drago (Treasurer of National Government Jose Tomas Rojo: Juan M. Alvarez.
+A true copy, A. M. Bell, Buenca Ayres, July 31, 1867.-A large assortment of these safes may be inspected at Chubb & Sons, Makers to the Queen and the Bank of England, 57, St. Paul's Churchyard, London.

-ESTABLISHED 40 Yearson and corporated by
+STABLISHED 40 Years, and Incorporated by

 (Fire and Life), 37, Cornhill, London, E.C.
 Moderate rates of Premium.
 Liberal conditions.
 Prompt settlements.